 - Ratio: Lifetime Value(LTV)/Customer Acquisition Cost (CAC): measures the ratio between the lifetime value of a customer and the cost of acquiring that customer.
 It gives you insight into how effective your spending is.

-- Return on marketing investment (ROI) – measures the ability of marketing campaigns to make new revenue.
+- Return on marketing investment (ROI) – measures the ability of marketing strategies and campaigns to make new revenue.

 Your metrics need to be achievable yet challenging.
 They also need to be easy to analyze for you to really gain the benefit.